LEAGUE7QC/LEAGUE7QC.github.io/docs/season/01/team-rosters.md

 Please note LEAGUE7 does not require starter or substitue information - teams can use any players from their roster during a match!

-> Note that team rosters are still dynamic and being updated.

 <div id="team-display"> </div>